terodox/bashrc/README.md

 Making this repository somewhat unusual is the intention for it to act as the home folder and its use of git submodules.

-The follow steps will accomplish that.
+The following steps are an example of how to install it.

 ```bash
 cd ~/